oSoc19/opt-hopper-frontend/README.md

 <h2>Getting Started</h2>

-Before starting, make sure that you have installed git tools.
+Before starting, make sure that you have installed git tools. </br>
 If not, follow the instructions here  https://git-scm.com/downloads

 •	Frontend part

-On your computer make a new directory such as « hopper-projectFront » then clone the repository.
+On your computer make a new directory such as « projectNameFront » then clone the repository.
 ```
 git clone https://github.com/oSoc19/opt-hopper-frontend.git
 ```
 •	Backend part

-On your computer make a new directory such as « hopper-projectBack » then clone the repository.
+On your computer make a new directory such as « projectNameBack » then clone the repository.
 ```
 git clone https://github.com/anyways-open/itinero-transit-server.git
 ```